Kang Sae-byeok: Concept and creation

 Kang Sae-byeok was created by series creator Hwang Dong-hyuk.
 She was initially not a North Korean defector; this depiction was given after Hwang wrote the script, as he wanted to depict different types of minorities living in South Korea.
 She was given the name she had because she was a character who could find hope in darkness.
 She was portrayed by Jung Ho-yeon, a model who aspired to be an actor, taking acting classes and signing with an agency.
 Shortly after, she received an invitation to audition for Squid Game, with the role receiving auditions from many actresses.
 Hwang stated that her voice and appearance fit his image of Sae-byeok, and hoped that her "fresh charm" would come across.
 Jung stated that Hwang told her he thought her eyes resembled a wild horse's and that she felt like she had a strong will.
 He gave her the role after doing an in-person audition.
-Hwang also stated that he chose her because he wanted a less well-known performer for the role.
+Hwang also stated that he chose her because he wanted a less well-known performer for the role..
+The rivalry and choreography with Deok-su foreshadows the rivalry between Thanos and Nam-gyu both against Lee Myung-gi.

 Jung reviewed documentaries about North Korean defectors, practicing a North Korean accent with the assistance of a teacher.
 She wrote journals in character as Sae-byeok, writing a backstory for her that were not featured in the show.
 She also took martial arts classes to prepare for the role, training with Jang Deok-su actor Heo Sung-tae and other cast members.
 She also did line readings with Ji-yeong actress Lee Yoo-mi, her first reading partner and someone Jung frequently consulted.
 She felt that their conversations helped create better chemistry between their characters, that their final scene was able to depict the actress' bond.
 Jung found the scene of Sae-byeok removing glass was the most difficult one for her to film, stating that she struggled to not cry and that she became Sae-byeok in this scene.
 When describing what drew her to Sae-byeok, Jung said that it was Sae-byeok's ability to sacrifice for others, as opposed to Jung's more individualistic, stating that it made her value considering others more.